SupplyChef/SupplyChainOptimization.jl/docs/src/index.md

 # SupplyChainOptimization.jl

-SupplyChainOptimization.jl is a package for the modeling and optimizing supply chains.
+SupplyChainOptimization.jl is a package for modeling and optimizing supply chains.

 ## Installation